 - With a hand-held mixer or stand mixer, cream together butter, eggs, and sugar together until light in color and fluffy.

 - Sift together flour, baking soda, and salt into a separate bowl.
 Mix to fully incorporate baking powder through the flour.

 - Add sifted flour, milk, and lemon zest into creamed ingredients and fold the batter until just combined.

 - Grease a 9-inch loaf pan with butter.
 Add a half tablespoon of flour to the pan and shake to coat the bottom and sides of the pan.
 Shake out excess flour over a trash can or sink.
 This will truly help your lemon bread not stick to your pan.

-- Pour your lemon bread batter into your prepared pan.
+- Pour the lemon bread batter into the prepared pan.
 Tap on the counter to distribute the batter and remove air bubbles.

-- Bake for 50-60 minutes at 350 degrees or until the bread is set.
-You can test this by inserting a toothpick--when it comes out dry your bread is done baking.
+- Bake for 50-60 minutes at 350 degrees Fahrenheit or until the bread is set.
+You can test this by inserting a toothpick into the center of the loaf.
+When it comes out dry your bread is done baking.
 Or you can gently touch the top of the bread, if it springs back, it is ready.

 - Once your lemon bread is done baking, place it on a cooling rack and immediately poke holes into the bread using a wooden or metal skewer, halfway down the loaf.

 - Pour the lemon glaze over the bread, allowing the glaze to sink into the bread.